JPBureik/experiment-monitoring/docs/server_setup.md

     </pre>

 ## Setting up automatic backups
   It is recommended that you set up automatic backups for <i>myserver</i>.
 If you're a member of the Quantum Gases group at IOGS, you can use your share on our NAS `OA-DATA`.
+Otherwise, replace <code><i>oa-data-share</i></code> with your own backup target.
   * On your <code><i>oa-data_share</i></code> create a directory <code>pc_backups</code> and therein one for <code><i>myserver</i></code>.
 On <code><i>myserver</i></code> create a mount point for <code><i>oa-data_share</i></code>:
     <pre>
     mkdir /mnt/oa-data